seancdavis/sapwood-classic/docs/02-getting_started/04-the_configuration_file.md

+> *DEPRECATION NOTICE: The config file will be deprecated and built into the app in an upcoming release.*

-sapwood comes with a config file which helps surfaces both design and functional options for making your instance of this application unique to you.
+Sapwood comes with a config file which helps surfaces both design and functional options for making your instance of this application unique to you.

 The file is not tracked by Git, but a sample from which we work is located at `config/sapwood.sample.yml`.